reduxjs/redux-toolkit/docs/api/getDefaultMiddleware.md

   reducer: rootReducer
 })

-// Store has one or more middleware added, because the middleware list was not customized
+// Store has middleware added, because the middleware list was not customized
 ```

 If you want to customize the list of middleware, you can supply an array of middleware functions to `configureStore`: